Vaidh216/Virgo-Words/README.md

 ```

 ##  Results
-The contest is finally over and there were neraby 25-30 participants and the experience with the platform was good.
+The contest is finally over and there were neraby 25-30 participants and the experience with the platform was fantastic.